On Ray Anderson's Show on August 28th, the final day of Big L

 Four Seasons.
 All of those artistes were featured in his final show, with three

-tracks from the Four Seasons, his mother's favourite group.
+tracks from the Four Seasons, described as his mother's favourite group.
 Chuck dedicated

-Working My Way Back to You to his mother and father, both of whom had
+Working My Way Back to You to his mother and father, both of whom he said had

 Boom Brannigan, Ron O'Quinn, Larry Dean, Jerry Smithwick and all the boys."